 Uninsured/Underinsured Motorist Accidents

 There are several different types of automobile accident insurance coverage available in Florida, such as property damage, personal injury protection (PIP), and uninsured/underinsured motorist (UM) coverage.
-If you have been seriously injured or lost a family member in a motor vehicle collision, you need to know as much as possible about both your own coverage and the coverage of the person responsible for the accident.
-The Pembroke Pines uninsured motorist accident attorneys at Cohn & Smith can help Pembroke Pines residents and other individuals understand their rights and options.Satisfying Personal Injury Judgments and Settlements under Florida Law
+If you have been seriously injured or lost a family member in a motor vehicle collision, you can consult a Pembroke Pines uninsured motorist accident attorney so that you know as much as possible about both your own coverage and the coverage of the person responsible for the accident.
+The car accident attorneys at Cohn & Smith can help Pembroke Pines residents and other individuals understand their rights and options.Satisfying Personal Injury Judgments and Settlements under Florida Law

 Usually, an injured person’s PIP coverage will pay medical expenses after a crash up to a certain amount, regardless of fault.
 In minor accident cases, a plaintiff may be satisfied with having his or her medical expenses paid under PIP, and the case ends there.
 In more serious injury cases, or in cases of wrongful death, the victim has a right to file a lawsuit in a court of law seeking damages from the person or persons who caused the crash.